constHarmony/TH-project-video-generator/README.md

 ## Step 3 - Running the code!

-1. Open the folder you extracted to files to
+1. Open the folder you extracted to zip files into

 2. Double-click the file 'run.bat'